Pray without ceasing.

 Salvation is from the Lord.

-These prayers have the potential to change lives.
-Some have even changed entire Nations.
-As you pray, consider the power each of these prayers has and the changes they can make in your life should you take them to heart.
-Pray them with your whole heart, soul and Spirit.
+These prayers have been proven to transform lives and change entire Nations.
+As you pray these 7 Most Powerful Prayers Throughout History, consider the power each one of these prayers has and the changes they can make in your own life.
+Make them a part of your daily prayer routine and, with faith, watch what happens.